 For example, it takes just minutes to set up an account at Hargreaves Lansdown, and you can deposit funds instantly with a UK debit card.
 Then, you will have access to thousands of financial instruments across several markets.
 On top of UK and international shares, you can also invest in UK Gilts and corporate bonds.
 Investment trusts, ETFs, and mutual funds are also available.

 Hargreaves Lansdown is also popular with UK investors that wish to gain access to IPOs.
-The online broker offers some of the best market insights and analysis pieces, too.
+The online broker offers some of the leading market insights and analysis pieces, too.
 For example, it offers in-depth research on major shares – covering everything from earnings reports to dividend payments, and even market projections.
-This is great if you want a share dealing account that also offers top-notch research.

 On the flip side, Hargreaves Lansdown can be an expensive option.
 For example, you will pay an entry rate of £11.95 per share investment – which you will need to pay at both ends of the order.
 You can get this price down, but you will need to be actively trading.
 Crucially, although a fee of £11.95 might not be an issue if you plan to invest large volumes, it will if you want to start off with small amounts.
 Finally, Hargreaves Lansdown is licensed by the FCA and your funds are protected by the FSCS.